rainbowbreeze/talks-and-demoes/2025-llm_workshop/07-mcp_native.md

 ## Use the MCP server

+To use an MCP server, the model needs to have the tool calling capabily.
+It means it understands the user's query, decides whether an external function needs to be called, correctly formats the call, and integrates the tool's output into the conversation. [qwen3:8b](https://ollama.com/library/qwen3) has them.

+First, let's see what happens when the model can only use its internal knowledge.
 Open a chat with qwen3:8b and ask:
 ```
 What's the current BTC value?
 ```
+The model should return a BTC value linked to its latest data cut.
+Which, of course, is not updated.

-Now, open another chat, still with qwen3:8b, select the `CoinGecko MCP via http` tool in the list of available tools.
+Now, open another chat, still with qwen3:8b and
+- Select the `CoinGecko MCP via http` tool in the list of available tools, and enable it.

-Use "Native" Function Calling ReACT-style (Reasoning + Acting) Tool Use
-- Open the chat window.
-- Go to Chat Controls -> Advanced Params.
+- Go to Chat Controls -> Advanced Params (top right of the chat window).
 - Change the Function Calling parameter from `Default` to `Native`.
+  - This option enables Function Calling ReACT-style (Reasoning + Acting) tool use.

 And finally ask again:
 ```
 What's the current BTC value?
 ```
-Check also the log of the docker container with the time tool to see if it was called.
+The model should now show it has called the CoinGecko MCP and return the right current value of BTC is USD.

+The same info (MCP to call and native Function Calling can also be preset in a new agent).

-Log example when using MCP over http
+To check the model called the MCO server, check the log of the docker container.
+Log example when using MCP over http:
 ```
 2025-10-12 11:01:30.929 | DEBUG    | mcp.client.streamable_http:streamablehttp_client:480 - Connecting to StreamableHTTP endpoint: https://mcp.api.coingecko.com/mcp